 Newspaper Carrier Achievement Awards

-The Ohio Newspaper Carrier Achievement Awards, sponsored by the Ohio Newspaper Association and the Ohio Circulation Managers Association, recognize the best of more than 25,000 young men and women who fulfill the important task of delivering newspapers to readers each day.
-The contest was started in 1952 by ONA and OCMA.
+The Ohio Newspaper Carrier Achievement Awards, sponsored by the Ohio Newspaper Association, recognize the best of more than 25,000 young men and women who fulfill the important task of delivering newspapers to readers each day.
+The contest was started in 1952 by ONA and Ohio Circulation Managers Association (which in 2013 merged with the ONA).
 The competition is divided into three age categories (Youth, Adult and Senior).
 In each of the three divisions there is one winner who receives a $2,000 savings bond and two runners-up who each receive $500 savings bonds.
 The savings bonds are donated by the Ohio Newspapers Foundation.